Red Sphinx Books

 9a) Must illusions always spawn more illusions?

-spiral bound, A6, archival inks, numbered 26 to 100
+Spiral bound, A6, archival inks, numbered 26 to 100

-10 euros
+8 euros

 10) Ewiger Wiederkehr

-Another fairly austere item (like # 7) consisting of issues of another German
+Another fairly austere item (like # 7) consisting of issues of another German consumer broadsheet with each issue sealed in plastic.

-of issues varying between about 20 and 30, held together with the
+Spiral bound, number of issues varying between about 20 and 30, sometimes held together with the original black plastic bands

-original black plastic bands in which they were transported,
+in which they were transported,

 Spiral bound, approx. 31 x 22, with an original print on the cover